klezovics/fe-study-plan/PLAN.md

 - 2 headless UI libs
 - Figure out how to customize lib components

+### Headless component libs
+These libs only provide hooks and let you style components how you want
+- React Select
+- React Table

 ### Table libs
 - TanStackTable, AntDesign table